andrewmcaleavey/ReliableTrendIndex/README.md

 ### One person RTI

-If we had assess a person more than twice, it would be nice to incorporate all of the information we have about them, rather than just the first and last (or any two observations in isolation).
+If we had assessed a person more than twice, it would be nice to incorporate all of the information we have about them, rather than just the first and last (or any two observations in isolation).
 For the purpose of an example, we will use the fabricated height data from